mehdi-souihed/bookshelf/README.md

 You can  :

  - Create lists of books
- - Put tags your books
+ - Put tags on your books
  - Give a status to your books (read, to read, currently reading)
  - Write a review on a book
  - Add up the pages of the books you have read